oktadev/okta-android-rxjava-example/README.md

 # RxJava Android example

 This is an example Android app which demonstrates how to use RxJava framework to communicate with a Spring Boot app, which is secured by Okta and OAuth 2.0.
+Please read [Build an Android App with RxJava and Kotlin](https://developer.okta.com/blog/2021/05/26/rxjava-android-with-kotlin) to see how it was created.

 **Prerequisites:**